tbrebant/Force.js/README.md

 Force.js
 ========

-An HTML5 framework strongly oriented towards canvas and native wrappers.
+Force.js is an HTML5 framework strongly oriented towards canvas and native wrappers.

+Still a Work In Progress.